 Genetically Modified Organisms (GMO)

-A genetically modified organism (GMO) is an organism (except human beings) whose hereditary material has been changed by a genetic modification using one of the techniques that are defined by a legal regulation and capable of reproducing or transferring hereditary material.
+Genetically modified organism (GMO) means an organism, with the exception of human beings, in which the genetic material has been altered by genetic modification through the use of some of the techniques that are defined by a legal regulation and capable of reproducing or transferring hereditary material.

-Decree of the Ministry of the Environment No. 209/2004 (PDF, 318 kB ), on Detailed Conditions for the Use of Genetically Modified Organisms and Genetic Products.
+Decree of the Ministry of the Environment No. 209/2004 (PDF, 518 kB), on Detailed Conditions for the Use of Genetically Modified Organisms and Genetic Products, as amended.

 The Cartagena Protocol on Biosafety to the Convention on Biological Diversity covers the treatment of genetically modified organisms at the international level.
 This multilateral environmental agreement aims to ensure the safe handling, transport and use of living modified organisms (LMOs) resulting from modern biotechnology that may have adverse effects on biological diversity, taking also into account risks to human health.
 The Czech Republic is a Party to the Cartagena Protocol since its entry into force in 2013.